athos/power-dot/README.md

-They can be used in much the same way as Clojure's counterparts (i.e. the `.` and `new` special operators), except that if a function is fed for a parameter where the method or constructor expects a functional interface, they handle the function as if it were an object implementing that functional interface.
+They can be used in much the same way as Clojure's counterparts (i.e. the `.` and `new` special operators), except that if a function is fed for a parameter where the method or constructor expects a functional interface, they handle the function as if it were an implementation of that functional interface.

 For example, `IntStream#forEach` expects `IntConsumer` (which is a functional interface)